AML high risk

 The name comes from the cuckoo bird, which lays its eggs in other birds' nests.
 The criminal network "lays" dirty money in an innocent person's account.

-Drug trafficking organizations and organized crime groups favor this technique for moving large volumes of cash through the banking system.
-FATF documented it formally in the 1990s, linking it to Australian heroin trafficking networks.
-It has since appeared in UK, Canadian, and European enforcement actions and remains active today.
-The technique is viable in any jurisdiction where third-party cash deposits are permitted and where customers regularly receive international remittances.
+Drug trafficking organizations and organized crime groups favor the technique for moving large volumes of cash through the banking system.
+FATF documented it in the 1990s, linking it to Australian heroin trafficking networks, and AUSTRAC, Australia's financial intelligence unit, produced the formal typology after identifying it operating through the Australian remittance sector in the mid-2000s.
+The Australian Federal Police and AUSTRAC investigated networks that processed an estimated $250 million through this method over several years, one of the largest informal value transfer prosecutions in Australian history.
+AUSTRAC's published typology guidance documents it in detail.
+It has since appeared in UK, Canadian, and European enforcement actions and remains viable in any jurisdiction where third-party cash deposits are permitted and customers regularly receive international remittances.

 How does Cuckoo Smurfing work?